Chaldene/pancam/To-Do.md

 -   A general log processing output that has all the text statements I've created stored in a log file.
 -   Save all plots
 -   Identify why there is data duplication in Rover TM '191022 - Post Accoustic'
+-   Check HaImageProc verifies that the last image is complete
+-   Check for end of LDT file
+-   Even if missing Start of LDT write to file anyway
+-   Make browse images as 8-bit png
+-   Filenames to be LDT File IDs
+-   Two folders, IMG_Browse and IMG_RAW
+-   Have JSON from image as multi-line rather than serial.
+-   Fix haImageProcEdit